-This series of three oral history collecting events preserves the memories of waterfront workers who witnessed the transition to containerization first hand.
-This project is partially funded by grants from Humanities New York and The New York City Dept. of Cultural Affairs.
+This series of three oral history collecting events preserved the memories of waterfront workers who witnessed the transition to containerization first hand.
+This project was partially funded by grants from Humanities New York and The New York City Dept. of Cultural Affairs.

 - Creating a social media plan for The Waterfront Museum to build audience leading into the summer season of performances

 - Developing audio tours for the Waterfront Museum, accessible via Urban Archive, to enhance museum visits and provide a visitor experience outside of open hours